 To obtain disability compensation for agent orange exposure, a Vietnam veteran must present a medical diagnosis of a disease that the VA recognizes as being associated with Agent Orange and show evidence of service in Vietnam.
 There is a long list of veterans’ diseases associated with Agent Orange exposure, including:

 Veterans who have served anywhere in Vietnam between January 9, 1962 to May 7, 1965 are considered to have been exposed to herbicides and do not have to prove a link between their disease and military service, which speeds up the process for claiming benefits.

 Benefits that you may qualify for include:

-If you are a Veteran that has been exposed to Agent Orange or other herbicides, have health issues as a result, and believe that you are eligible for Veteran’s disability benefits, contact Jan Dils, Attorneys at Law.
-An experienced VA Toxic Exposure Attorney can guide you through the claims process and give you the best chance at your claim's success.
+If you have been exposed to Agent Orange or other herbicides, have health issues as a result, and believe that you are eligible for VA disability benefits, get in touch with our firm.
+An experienced attorney can guide you through the VA disability claims process for Agent Orange and give you the best chance of success.

 Call us toll-free or use our online contact form.